 Lobe dynamics provides a general theoretical framework for discovering, describing and quantifying the transport "alleyways" connecting resonances (Dellnitz, Junge, Koon, Lekien, Lo, Marsden, Padberg, Preis, Ross, and Thiere [2005]).
 A resonance region and the lobes of phase space associated with movement around it are shown in Figure 10.3.1 on a Poincaré section in the same quasi-action-angle coordinates as Figures 10.2.1 and 10.2.2 and revealing the otherwise 'invisible' structure of the chaotic sea.
 The lobes are defined using the stable and unstable manifolds associated to unstable resonant orbits.
 Starting in one of the lobes above the resonance, an initial condition can get transported to below the resonance, and vice versa.
+This corresponds decrease or increase in the spacecraft's semimajor axis for zero fuel cost.
+Supposing our spacecraft is on the U_4 Poincaré section, lobe dynamics reveals those parts of the phase space which lead

-Argument of Periapse
+Argument of periapse